Are you embracing co-creation to enhance the speed and scope of your innovation?

 How Catalyx helped Hugo Boss create a new scent driven campaign via co-creation

 Hugo Boss had a challenge to develop the most compelling communication concepts for their target audience but lacked a way in.
-We wanted to involve their consumers at the heart of the decision making process and invited 300 to participate in the USA and Germany.
-We partnered with them to uncover their needs and aspirations, tested some concepts and filtered down to the strongest ideas ultimately to find a new way in for the brand.
+Because of this, we wanted to involve their consumers at the heart of the decision making process and invited 300 to participate in the USA and Germany.
+So, we partnered with them to uncover their needs and aspirations, tested some concepts and filtered down to the strongest ideas ultimately to find a new way in for the brand.
 With the base of ideas we worked with our consumers to strengthen – improving the language, cues and the idea itself.

 As a result, Hugo Boss was able to create a new “scent” driven campaign inspired by the idea of “seduction” and moreover an innovation process which usually involves multiple touchpoints, internal back and forth over months took days to complete.